joekreu/basic_pcp/PARSING.md

 Several options control the amount of output.
 The output can, among others, contain a two-dimensional representation of the parse tree and indications of the _correctness_ of the parsing.
-This is to facilitate experimentation.
+This is to encourage experimentation.

 > _Note:_ The terms _precedence correctness_, _weight correctness_,
   _range correctness_ of parsing, _root operator weight_,  that may occur